nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

 ## Overview

-The Nuage MetroÆ charm in its beta form is designed to deploy two (2) Nuage VSC VMs, one on each of two (2) bare-metal servers.
+The Nuage MetroÆ charm in its beta form is designed to deploy one Nuage VSC VM on a KVM server.
 In principle, those servers can be any general-purpose Linux servers running KVM in a MaaS environment.
 The target environment for this beta, however, is for each VSC to be deployed on a Canonical OpenStack server running Ubuntu 18.04.

 This charm should be used with other principle charms to configure and control the data-path service units configured using the Nuage VRS Charms